amiralibg/Digikala-Torob-Price-Finder/firefox/README.md

-# Digikala Price Finder Chrome Extension
+# Digikala & Torob Price Finder - Firefox Extension

 ## Overview

-A Chrome extension that helps users find and compare the best prices for products on Digikala, Iran's largest e-commerce platform.
-The extension provides both a popup interface for manual searches and an automatic floating widget that appears on Digikala product pages.
+A Firefox extension that helps users find and compare the best prices for products on Digikala and Torob, as well as other Iranian e-commerce platforms.
+The extension provides both a popup interface for manual searches and automatic product detection on supported sites.

 ## Features

 ### 🛒 **Automatic Product Detection**
-- Automatically detects when you're on a Digikala product page
+- Automatically detects when you're on a Digikala or Torob product page
-- Extracts product name and current price from the page
+- Universal detection works on other Iranian e-commerce sites (Technolife, Basalam, etc.)
+- Enhanced Firefox-compatible product extraction
 - Shows current product info in the extension popup

 ### 💰 **Price Comparison**
-- Compare prices across multiple sellers on Digikala
+- Compare prices across multiple sellers on Digikala and Torob
 - Sort results by price (lowest to highest)
 - Display seller ratings and grades for informed decision making
-- Real-time API integration with Digikala's official endpoints
+- Real-time API integration with Digikala and Torob official endpoints
 - Shows exact same product with different sellers when available
+- Cross-platform price comparison between Digikala and Torob

 ### 🎨 **Floating Widget**
 - Beautiful floating widget appears on product pages